 Fashion is pretty personal, so people are going to wear what they want and what they like.
 I’m not going to lie and say I never judge people or think “ugh, why would anyone wear that?” but I do try to remind myself that everyone is allowed their own opinion and allowed to dress as they please.
 Sometimes I worry I wear things that are too similar all the time, but why not?
 They work for my personality and my body type, so I’m gonna stick with them.
-Honestly, the world would be a pretty boring place if everyone wore exactly what your or I liked all the time.posted over 1 year ago
+Honestly, the world would be a pretty boring place if everyone wore exactly what your or I liked all the time.posted almost 2 years ago

 I agree 100%